Impact Image

 What kind of educator will you become?
 Learn more about the different levels of doctoral programming here at LMU.

-Doctor of Education - INSTRUCTIONAL PRACTICES (IP)
+Doctor of Education - Instructional Practice (IP)

-Educators interested in pursuing district positions in PK-16 settings or in higher education where the focus is on adult learning and professional development will find this concentration provides a rich curriculum capable of preparing them for careers they may want to undertake.
+Educators interested in pursuing district positions in K-12 settings or in higher education where the focus is on adult learning and professional development will find this concentration provides a rich curriculum capable of preparing them for careers they may want to undertake.
 Successful completion of the coursework and research will enable them to develop the skills, confidence, and knowledge required to become leaders in positions at the Director or Central Office level in instruction and professional development; at the higher ed level as program director or curriculum director; and in private industry leading professional development for educators, among others.

 Doctor of Education - Instructional Leadership (IL)